Sports betting, crypto gambling, and lottery-like systems of wealth

 I saw this going viral: The Three Pillars of the Bro-Economy: Day-trading, sports betting, and crypto are about to get bigger.

 With lottery-like systems of wealth, one is under the illusion that the game is not rigged.
-Unlike lottery tickets, there is enough complexity in the system or game to create the false illusion of control or skill.
-Sports betting or crypto speculation tempts the sort of person who is too smart to play the lottery or slots, but is not savvy enough to see they are still being scammed, or that the game is still rigged.
+Unlike lottery tickets, there is enough complexity in the system or game to foster the illusion of having control or being skilled.
+Sports betting or crypto speculation tempts the sort of person who is too smart to play the lottery or slots, but is not savvy enough to see they are being scammed, that the game is rigged, or that there is considerable survivorship bias at play.
 They think they have an edge, when the only one with the edge is the house.
 Sports betting is designed in such a way that the fees and spread erode at any profits.
 There is no evidence to suggest anyone has an edge at predicting outcomes.

 Even if the expected value is positive, such as entrepreneurship, the odds are low enough that it’s often not worthwhile.
 The positive expected value from entrepreneurship assumes many trials, which although true from a theoretical perspective involving thousands of people, is inapplicable or impractical at an individual level.
 It’s not like you have unlimited trials, unless you have rich parents, in which case you don’t need to get into business to get rich–that is already done for you.